solana-developers/solana-cookbook/docs/gaming/game-examples.md

 footer: MIT Licensed
 ---

-## An unordered list of open source games as reference for learning
+# Open source Solana games to reference for learning

 ## Interact with Anchor Program from Unity